 Valuation - As all of the Company's investments in tax-exempt mortgage revenue bonds are classified as available-for-sale securities, they are carried on the balance sheet at their estimated fair values.
 Due to the limited market for the tax-exempt mortgage revenue bonds, these estimates of fair value do not necessarily represent what the Company would actually receive in a sale of the bonds.
 There is no active trading market for the bonds and price quotes for the bonds are not generally available.
 As of September 30, 2012, all of the Company's tax-exempt mortgage revenue bonds were valued using discounted cash flow and yield to maturity analyses performed by management.
 Management's valuation encompasses judgment in its application.
 The key assumption in management's yield to maturity analysis is the range of effective yields on the individual bonds.
 The effective yield analysis for each bond considers the current market yield on similar bonds as well as the debt service coverage ratio of each underlying property serving as collateral for the bond.
-At September 30, 2012, the range of effective yields on the individual bonds was 5.7% to 8.4%.
-At December 31, 2011, the range of effective yields on the individual bonds was 6.3% to 9.0%.
-Additionally, the Company calculated the sensitivity of the key assumption used in calculating the fair values of these bonds.
+At September 30, 2012, the range of effective yields on the individual bonds was5.7% to 8.4%.
+At December 31, 2011, the range of effective yields on the individual bonds was5.7% to 8.4%.
+At December 31, 2011, values of these bonds.
 Assuming a 10% adverse change in the key assumption, the effective yields on the individual bonds would increase to a range of 6.2% to 9.3% and would result in additional unrealized losses on the bond portfolio of approximately \$10.1 million.
 This sensitivity analysis is hypothetical and is as of a specific point in time.
 The results of the sensitivity analysis may not be indicative of actual changes in fair value and should be used with caution.
 If available, the general partner may also consider price quotes on similar bonds or other information from external sources, such as pricing services.
 Pricing services, broker quotes and management's analyses provide indicative pricing only.